tehunter/phys-sim/README.md

 ## Build Instructions

-No change from the default code - use the provided monolithic build instructions.
+No change from the default code - use the default build instructions.
 We recommend building with release mode to make the simulation not slow down with moderate numbers of particles.

 ```
-git clone --recursive https://github.com/xinyazhang/psim_starter_code psim
-cd psim
 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..